 Even if a person has no experience with power-tools, one of the easiest ways to mod involves adding interior lighting to a build.
 This is especially effective for cases with a large side-panel window Obviously not all lighting sources are the same and each present their own set of challenges when placed in a confined space.
 Halogen lights for example, simply are too hot and require too much power to run but LED lighting technology has advanced to the point of making it ideal for this scenario.
 LED lights consume very little power and are available in multiple colors.
 To make it even easier to add LED lighting to your build, case and cooling manufacturer Bitfenix has their Alchemy line (shares the name with their sleeved cable accessory kits) designed exactly for this purpose.

 Review Sample Provided by: Bitfenix

-Product Name: Alchemy LED Strips
+Product Name/Link to Website: Alchemy LED Strips

 Product was given in exchange for work done to produce this review.

 Bitfenix’ Alchemy LED kits are available in five colors: red, blue, green, orange and white, and is available in three lengths: 12, 30 and 60cm.
 A molex cable as well as extenders come with each Alchemy LED package so they are ready to use immediately.
 The molex connectors as well as each LED strip themselves are daisy chain-able to create a longer or customized length from the three default options.